satya164/quik/README.md

 * [Challenge: Best JavaScript Setup for Quick Prototyping](http://blog.vjeux.com/2015/javascript/challenge-best-javascript-setup-for-quick-prototyping.html) by [**@vjeux**](https://github.com/vjeux)
 * [Javascript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) by [**@ericclemmons**](https://github.com/ericclemmons)

 One good thing about `quik` is that it is highly opinionated, which means we don't worry about becoming generic and can focus on making it better at what it does.
-It doesn't allow additional `babel` transforms, or loaders for `webpack`, nor do we plan to in near future.
+It doesn't allow additional `babel` transforms, or loaders for `webpack`, as of now.

 The goal of `quik` is to improve the tooling around React and Babel projects.
 While it'll be easy enough to support additional customization, for example a different base config for `webpack`, it defeats the whole purpose of being zero-setup.
 If you need additional configuration, it will be better to go with `webpack` directly.
+If you think something should be included by default, send a pull request or file a bug report.

 ## Plans for improvements